chenxuhao/gardenia/src/kcl_bfs/README.md

 2. Or run make at the top-level directory

-  - tc_omp_base : one thread per vertex using OpenMP
+  - kcl_omp_base : one thread per vertex using OpenMP
-  - tc_base: one thread per vertex using CUDA
+  - kcl_base: one thread per vertex using CUDA
-  - tc_warp: one warp per vertex using CUDA

 RUN
 --------------------------------------------------------------------------------

 The following is an example command line.

-`$ ../../bin/tc_omp_base mtx ../../datasets/com-Orkut`

-`$ ../../bin/tc_base mtx ../../datasets/soc-LiveJournal1`
+`$ ../../bin/kcl_omp_base mtx ../../datasets/com-Orkut.mtx 4`

-`$ ../../bin/tc_warp mtx ../../datasets/soc-LiveJournal1`
+`$ ../../bin/kcl_base mtx ../../datasets/soc-LiveJournal1.mtx 4`

 PERFORMANCE
 --------------------------------------------------------------------------------